Azure-Samples/copilot-openai-todo/demo.md

 !
 Story
 * So now that I'm able to get a token, I can use it to call the OpenAI API.
 * I've heard about this new lib TypeChat, that is supposed to help me with adding AI to my app without having to know much about AI.
-* The question is: what to use AI for?
-The boring part of any todo app, is well, entering tasks.
-So I'll use AI to as a task planner that will create the tasks for me.

 - DO MANUALLY: create service/planner.ts
   * export class TaskPlannerService { }